Gray Tree Frog

 - This frog can "freeze" itself by making glycerol that becomes glucose, which acts like antifreeze and stops its heartbeat and breathing!

 - Most Distinctive Feature

-- Change color based on temperature and activity
+- Changes color based on temperature and environment

 - Gestation Period

-- Eggs hatch after 3 to 7 days, depending on water temperature
+- Eggs hatch after 3-7 days, depending on water temperature

 - Average Spawn Size